 What is RFM Segmentation?

 RFM Segmentation enables marketers to focus on specific clusters of customers with communication that is much more relevant for their specific behaviour, therefore generating much higher response percentages, as well as increased loyalty and customer lifetime value.
-It’s an effective way to identify groups of customers for special treatment.
+It’s an effective way and marketing strategy to identify groups of customers for special treatment.

 RFM Segmentation acronym